 Betty Tells Her Story is the poignant tale of beauty, identity and a dress - and is considered a classic of documentary filmmaking.
 Made in 1972, it was the first independent film of the women’s movement to explore the issues of body image, self-worth and beauty in our culture - and to explore the ways in which clothing and appearance affect a woman’s identity.

-It is the delightful saga of Betty's search for "the perfect dress"- how she found just the right one, felt absolutely transformed, and never got to wear it.
-In this unconventional documentary, Betty tells her story - twice.
-Although the facts remain the same, the contrast between the two stories is haunting.
+It is the saga of Betty's search for "the perfect dress"- how she found just the right one, felt absolutely transformed, and… never got to wear it.
+Then Betty tells her story again.
+This time, her feelings emerge and the story is strikingly different.
+The contrast between the two stories is haunting.